purefinance/pure.finance/.github/ISSUE_TEMPLATE/issue_report.md

+---
+name: Issue report
+about: Create a new issue report
+title: "[DATE]: [FEATURE NAME]"
+---

 Issue tracker is **ONLY** used for reporting bugs.
 Your issue may already be reported!
 Please search on the issue tracker before creating one.